karloscarweber/guidebook/README.md

 - [x] Move the db directory to test, then rewrite the test suite to generate these files.
 - [x] Map migration commands to Rake automatically somehow.
 - [x] Map Generators to rake somehow too.
+- [x] Add config.yml generation to the install sequence.
+- [x] Improve Guidebook to NOT add anything to the rake file if cairn is included and the standalone_migrations tasks.